symfony/symfony-docs/reference/forms/types/reset.rst

 **type**: ``array`` **default**: ``[]``

 If you want to add extra attributes to the HTML representation of the button, you can use ``attr`` option.
-It's an associative array with HTML attribute as a key.
+It is an associative array with HTML attribute as a key.
 This can be useful when you need to set a custom class for the button::

     use Symfony\Component\Form\Extension\Core\Type\ResetType;